 One example of Allied’s reward and recognition program is “Employee of the week” acknowledgment where employee of the week is chosen by management based on outstanding work performance.
 A cash award is given to the employee for his incredible efforts during the week.

 Whether it be awards or rewards, supporting a culture of recognition drives higher levels of engagement, which translates into improved performance and better results.
 Moments of recognition can be further fuelled by company-specific rewards & benefits, specially curated for Allied employees, to drive real value and to help them stretch their income further.

-Copyright © Allied Integrated Management 2021.
-All Right Reserved.
+Copyright © Allied Integrated Management 2024.
+All Rights Reserved.
+Created by Tech9Design.